-UK Passport Rules in 2025: Everything YOU Need to Know
+UK Passport Rules in 2026: Everything YOU Need to Know

-Oh the humble passport.
-That little blue (or burgundy) book holds the power to unlock beachy escapes, weekend city breaks, and dreamy European summers.
+This little blue (or burgundy) book holds the power to unlock beachy escapes, weekend city breaks, and dreamy European summers.
 BUT, if you haven’t checked yours recently, you could be in for a nasty surprise at the airport thanks to the new UK passport rules.

-Thousands of Brits have been caught out by recent rule changes, mostly thanks to the confusing 10-year rule.
+Thousands of Brits have been caught out by the rule changes, mostly thanks to the confusing 10-year rule.
 Figures show that one in 20 people have actually had to cancel, postpone or miss a trip completely because of passport problems.
 Don’t let that be you!

 You should get it back in around three weeks (from when the documents are received, not when you post them).
 Though, this can drag out around school holidays, because everyone and their dog suddenly needs a passport renewal then.
 And I’ve also heard of people getting them sooner, so who knows really?
 Best to just send it off ASAP.